grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 id: sign-a-plugin
 title: Sign a plugin
 sidebar_position: 3
-description: "How to sign a Grafana plugin."
+description: How to sign a Grafana plugin.
 keywords:
   - grafana
   - plugins